CarineRey/caars/INSTALL.md

 ## Installation on non-standard locations

-Here we describe a painfully, but complete, installation of CAARS and all it's dependencies (out of order).
+Here we describe a painfull, but complete, installation of CAARS and all its dependencies (out of order).

 ### Python 2.7